---

 - Actively engage in problem-solving with investors during difficult times.

-Building trust with early‑stage backers goes beyond a single pitch.
-You want investors who believe in your vision and will support you through ups and downs.
-Start by researching potential partners deeply—know their past deals, values and the kinds of founders they back.
-When you make first contact, be genuine: explain why you see them as a fit and ask for a short call rather than a full presentation.
+Trust with early-stage backers goes beyond a single pitch.
+Research their past deals, values, and the kinds of founders they back.
+On first contact, explain why they fit and ask for a short call, not a full deck.

 Keep these steps in mind as you cultivate relationships: